deedw/pug-loader/README.md

 - `filters`
 - `root`
   - webpack uses its own file resolving mechanism, so while it is functionally equivalent to the Pug option with the same name, it is implemented differently
+- `inlineIncludes`
+  - Boolean.
+If true, all includes are inlined.
+By default includes without mixins are required

 ### Embedded resources